BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_2_Using_BIP39_in_Libwally.md

 ```
 Note that you have to pass along the byte size, so if you were to increase the size of your entropy, to generate a longer mnemonic phrase, you'd also need to increase the value in this function.

 > :note: **NOTE:** There are mnemonic word lists for different languages!
-The default is to use the English-language list, which is the `NULL` variable in these various commands, but you can alternatively request a different language!
+The default is to use the English-language list, which is the `NULL` variable in these Libwally mnemonic commands, but you can alternatively request a different language!

 That's it!
 You've created a mnemonic phrase!